How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Genital herpes can cause and develop a generalized infection in the body of a newborn, which manifests itself 7–14 days after birth.
 In this case, local symptoms are accompanied by fever, vomiting, refusal to eat, bleeding, shock, respiratory distress, and jaundice.

-Vascular insufficiency and acute blood loss can lead to death.
+Vascular insufficiency and acute blood loss can cause death.

-The first symptoms of the disease disappear, and the formed sores have healed.
+The first symptoms of the disease pass, and the resulting ulcers have healed.
 During this period, some patients think about the retreat of the disease and ignore the prescribed treatment.
 In fact, this calm threatens the following health complications:

-1. If the infectious process reaches the pelvic plexus, the patient cannot avoid the development of neuralgia - the peripheral nerves are affected, and this is accompanied by severe pain in the small pelvis.
+1. If the infectious process reaches the pelvic plexus area, the patient cannot avoid the development of neuralgia - peripheral nerves are affected, and this is accompanied by severe pain in the pelvis.

-2. Under the influence of mechanical irritations, the mucous membrane of the genital organs regularly dries up, cracks and erosions form on it.
-Such symptoms greatly complicate sexual life, suppress libido and sexual potency.
-Often a patient with such symptoms develops neurasthenia - a mental illness.
+2. Under the influence of mechanical irritations, the mucous membrane of the genital organs regularly dries out, cracks and erosions form on it.
+Such symptoms greatly complicate sexual life and suppress libido and sexual potency.
+Often, a patient with such symptoms develops neurasthenia - a mental illness.

 3. Untreated genital herpes often recurs.
-These outbreaks provoke a strong decrease in general and local immunity, and this is reflected in the development of non-specific diseases in the genital area.
+These outbreaks provoke a strong decrease in general and local immunity, and this is reflected in the development of nonspecific diseases in the sexual sphere.

 4. As mentioned earlier, the disease greatly complicates the course of pregnancy.
-Every third pregnancy with infection in the early stages ends in a miscarriage.
+Every third pregnancy when infected in the early stages ends in miscarriage.
 Among all diseases that threaten the development of the fetus, herpes ranks second.

-When the virus enters the spermatozoa, they become infected.
-This can lead to impaired spermatogenesis.
-For many couples, this ends in infertility.
+When the virus penetrates sperm, they become infected.
+This can cause spermatogenesis disorders.
+For many couples this ends in infertility.

 How is genital herpes diagnosed?

-It is also recommended to undergo and pass tests for the presence of enzyme immunoassay particles - pathogen antigens.
-Using the cytomorphological method, it is estimated how much the infection has affected healthy cells.
-The mutation of healthy cells can manifest itself in large sizes and the presence of several nuclei.
+It is also recommended to undergo and be tested for the presence of immunoenzyme particles - pathogen antigens.
+Using the cytomorphological method, the extent to which the infection has affected healthy cells is assessed.
+Mutation of healthy cells can manifest itself in large sizes and the presence of several nuclei.

-Important: For an accurate diagnosis, all tests are recommended to be taken several times.
-It is better if there is an interval of 2-4 days between these studies.
+Important: For an accurate diagnosis, it is recommended that all tests be taken several times.
+It is better if there is an interval of 2–4 days between these studies.

-Of all the tests, they consider the most informative: urine tests, PCR, as well as taking scrapings from the vagina, genitourinary canals, and cervix.
+Of all the tests, the most informative are considered to be: urine tests, PCR, as well as taking scrapings from the vagina, genitourinary canals, and cervix.

 How to treat genital herpes in women

 At the first symptoms of the disease, the patient begins to look for the most effective treatment for genital herpes, but not everything is so simple.
 The thing is that this disease cannot be completely cured.
-Once the virions have entered the body, they remain there forever.
+Once virions enter the body, they remain there forever.
 Taking medications only helps to eliminate the symptoms of the disease, as well as prolong the frequency of remissions.

 Features of drug treatment

-All therapy consists in the use of tablet preparations, vaginal suppositories, as well as ointments for external use.
+All therapy consists of the use of tablets, vaginal suppositories, and ointments for external use.

-Of the most effective drugs in the fight against genital herpes, there are:
+The most effective drugs in the fight against genital herpes include:

 • "Penciclovir"

-These antivirals can be taken in 2 ways.
-The first is an episodic reception, when one course is about 10 days.
-The second is preventive, with the use of drugs for one or two months.
+These antiviral drugs can be taken in 2 ways.
+The first is episodic use, when one course lasts about 10 days.
+The second is preventive, using medications for one or two months.

-Experts often recommend the use of the drug "Acyclovir", as well as its analogues.
-It is taken in capsules or tablets.
+Experts more often recommend the use of the drug "Acyclovir", as well as its analogues.
+Reception occurs in capsules or tablets.
 The therapeutic dose for adults can be found in the attached instructions.
-The action of the drug is as follows - if the disease is at an early stage, taking Acyclovir will help to avoid rashes.
-With bubbles already formed, the drug will help accelerate their healing and reduce the severity of symptoms.
-The drug is recommended to be taken with frequent relapses as a prophylactic.
+The effect of the drug is as follows: if the disease is at an early stage, taking Acyclovir will help avoid rashes.
+If blisters have already formed, the drug will help accelerate their healing and reduce the severity of symptoms.
+The drug is also recommended to be taken in case of frequent relapses as a prophylactic agent.

-Among the methods of treatment of genital herpes there is also complex therapy.
-It includes the use of ointments: Zovirax, Acyclovir, Oxolinic ointment, Virolex, as well as the use of immunomodulators: Likopid, Amiksin, Interferon, Polyoxidonium.
-For skin lesions, it is recommended to use "Fukortsin".
+Among the methods of treating genital herpes there is also complex therapy.
+It includes the use of ointments: Zovirax, Acyclovir, Oxolinic ointment, Virolex, as well as the use of immunomodulators: Lykopid, Amiksin, Interferon, Polyoxidonium.
+For skin lesions, it is recommended to use Fukortsin.

 The action of all these drugs is aimed at supporting the immune system.
-With the stimulation of its specific and non-specific factors, the further spread of viruses is blocked, and the purity of relapses is reduced.
+By stimulating its specific and nonspecific factors, further spread of viruses is blocked, and the purity of relapses is reduced.

 Treatment regimens for genital herpes

-For the effectiveness of treatment, all medications are taken according to a certain scheme.
-Which one to prescribe, the doctor determines depending on the general condition of the patient, the duration of the symptoms and the type of the disease itself.
+To ensure the effectiveness of treatment, all medications are taken according to a certain schedule.
+The doctor determines which one to prescribe depending on the general condition of the patient, the duration of symptoms and the type of disease itself.

-Primary infection with genital herpes is treated below the above scheme.
+Primary infection with genital herpes is treated according to the following scheme.

-For the treatment of recurrent genital herpes, the following scheme is used.
+For the treatment of recurrent genital herpes, the following regimen is used.

-immunoglobulin against herpetic 1 appointment for 72 hours 2 weeks
+immunoglobulin against herpes 1 appointment for 72 hours 2 weeks

 "Taquitin" 1 ml 1 time for 3 days.
 14 days

-"Phenazepam" 2 times a day, 1 tab. a week
+"Phenazepam" 2 times a day, 1 tablet. week

 Eleutherococcus tincture 3 times a day, 3 ml.
 3 weeks

 Antiviral therapy during pregnancy is carried out in rare cases and as an exception.
-Such an exception may be a severe form of the disease, which is accompanied by other diseases that threaten the life of the patient.
+Such an exception may be a severe form of the disease, which is accompanied by other diseases that pose a threat to the patient’s life.
 In this case, the use of human immunoglobulin is prescribed.
 The drug is administered intravenously according to the following scheme.
-First trimester - 3 times a day, 25 ml (introduced every other day).
+First trimester - 25 ml 3 times a day (administered every other day).
 In the last trimester of pregnancy - the same dose, but 2 weeks before the expected birth.
-In the form of complex therapy, "Viferon" can be prescribed.
+Viferon can be prescribed as a complex therapy.

 In folk medicine, there are also many recipes for the treatment of genital herpes.
-The use of many prescriptions is advised by the doctors themselves.
-Here is some of them.
+The use of many recipes is recommended by doctors themselves.
+Here are some of them.

-• Infusion for douching and washing from herbal collection.
-To begin with, you need to mix the following ingredients in the same amount: meadow clover flowers, birch leaves, calendula, motherwort and dandelion root.
-From the mixed collection we measure 10 gr. and fill with water in a volume of 350 ml.
-This mixture is boiled for 5 minutes on low heat.
+• Infusion for douching and washing from a herbal collection.
+To begin, you need to mix the following ingredients in equal quantities: meadow clover flowers, birch leaves, calendula, motherwort and dandelion root.
+We measure 10 grams from the mixed collection. and fill with water in a volume of 350 ml.
+This mixture is boiled for 5 minutes over low heat.
 The resulting infusion is filtered and used as douching or washing.
 The procedure is carried out in the evening for 2 weeks.

-• The next infusion from the series can relieve itching at the initial stage of infection.
-To prepare the infusion will need 10 gr. herbs pour a glass of boiling water.
+• The next infusion from the series can relieve itching during the initial stages of infection.
+To prepare the infusion you will need 10 grams. pour a glass of boiling water over the herbs.
 This mixture is infused for half an hour and filtered.
-It can be applied in two ways.
-First, gauze is wetted in the resulting infusion and applied to the affected areas for 10-15 minutes.
-The second - this infusion should be drunk in 2 doses during the day.
+Can be used in two ways.
+The first is to soak gauze in the resulting infusion and apply it to the affected areas for 10–15 minutes.
+Second, this infusion should be drunk in 2 doses during the day.

 The use of folk remedies is possible only after their approval by the attending physician.